The Unexpected Root Cause of Your Sleep Troubles

 Tossing and turning through the night due to physical agitation (which may also be present during the day), night sweats, palpitations, heat, and disturbing dreams is indicative of Kidney and Heart Yin deficiency.
 This type of pattern is often seen in menopausal folks.

-If, on the other hand, a racing mind makes falling asleep a near impossibility, and you’re feeling extra anxious, lethargic, forgetful and distractible, the root is likely to be found in a weak Spleen, alongside deficient Heart Blood.
+However, if your racing mind makes it impossible for you to fall asleep and you get feelings of anxiety, lethargy, forgetfulness and distraction, the root cause can be most likely a weak Spleen, alongside deficient Heart Blood.
 This type of chronic insomnia comes with frequent nightmares, and is common amongst students, elderly, chronically ill patients, and those prone to excessive worry and rumination.
-In this case, the best way to restore sleep is to implement practices and remedies to temper excessive worry, while integrating nutritional changes to support healthy digestion (the Spleen is responsible for transforming energy from food into Qi and Blood).
+Here, it is important to adopt and implement practices and natural remedies to restore sleep and mitigate stress.
+Since the Spleen functions to transform energy from food into Qi and Blood, nutritional interventions also promote healthier digestion.

 Digestive disharmony in the form of indigestion can also contribute to restless, dream-disturbed sleep.
 It’s caused by over-eating/drinking creating phlegm accumulation and heat that disturbs the Mind.
 Nourishing the gut through diet/herbs, eating at regular intervals (not too late at night!), and avoiding too much alcohol and spicy or greasy foods can help relieve this type of sleeplessness.

-When Liver Blood is scarce, which is often seen shortly after each menses, or as a result of chronic excessive menstrual bleeding, difficulty falling asleep is accompanied by daytime fatigue, emotional instability, dizziness, and possibly blurred vision.
+In case of deficiency of Liver Blood that often happens after menses or due to heavy menstrual bleeding, failure to fall asleep is followed by daytime fatigue, emotional instability, dizziness, and possibly blurred vision.

 For those who wake up early in the morning and cannot fall back to sleep, a weak Gallbladder is often to blame.
-These folks are often easily frightened, indecisive, and pessimistic as well.
+Such people are more likely prone to being easily afraid, poor decision-making, and lack of hope too.

 Sometimes, sleeplessness is secondary to allergies, acute illnesses, or other temporary external factors, such as sensory disturbances (noise, lights, room temperature, etc).
 As we move into Spring, allergies tend to be a common source of sleep troubles, since an overactive immune response keeps the Wei Qi on guard at night, when it is supposed to retreat inward.

-So, if something is keeping you from getting all the ZZZ’s you desire, it’s important to explore the details of your struggle and consider what else is transpiring in your life that might be to blame.
+So, if you are stressing about something that is hindering your much-awaited sleep, it is important to understand the factors that are accountable and emerging into your life.
 If you’re lucky, the solution may be as simple as sleeping with an eye mask, but if the problem is persistent, chances are your emotions, digestion, or endocrine systems are also involved.
-Developing a successful treatment strategy is dependent on a clear understanding of the whole picture underlying one’s symptoms, and Chinese Medicine can help you get there.
+A successful treatment plan takes into account your symptoms, and Chinese Medicine is the best possible solution you can have.

 Hannah Fries is a California-based licensed acupuncturist and herbalist (L.Ac.), writer, and Integrative Body Psychotherapy allied professional.
 She seeks to discover & alchemize the psycho-emotional and spiritual roots of disharmony in the physical body to help her clients transform the obstacles that interfere with their innate healing capacity.
 Find out more about Hannah and her work on her website at https://www.friespirit.com or on Instagram @friespirit.